Dakshin22/amiibo-suite/README.md

 Users can also see a circular progress bar in the app, which shows the user how much amiibo (out of the total number of amiibo) that they have collected

+The app now allows users to add items to their "collection", which provides functionality to keep track of which items they have collected.
+You can check/uncheck items to add/remove them to your collection.

 ## Features in Progress

-Currently, I'm working on a feature where users can check a checkbox next to a result to add it to their "collection".
-This will allow collectors to keep track of what amiibo they own through the app.

-I'm also working on styling and UI/UX changes.
+The main focus currently is design changes.

 # Challenges